Barre For Beginners: A Guide To Getting Started

 - Resistance band

-Some of barre’s exercises come from ballet warm-up moves and require the use of a barre for balance, but a chair is a great substitute if you’re doing at-home workouts.
+Some barre exercises come from ballet warm-up moves and require you to hold a barre for balance, but a chair, hand-rail or benchtop make great substitutes if you’re doing at-home workouts.

-You should choose dumbbells or hand weights that feel comfortable for you to use during the exercises.
-A 1.5kg (3lb) weight is a good option to start with — if you find you are struggling to perform the exercises with correct form, you should switch to a lower weight.
-If you don’t have dumbbells or hand weights, you can use safe, heavy household objects, such as water bottles, or simply use your own bodyweight as resistance.
+Choose dumbbells or hand weights that feel comfortable for you to use during the exercises.
+A 1.5kg (3lb) weight is good to start with, but if you find you are struggling to perform the exercises with correct form, just switch to a lower weight.
+If you don’t have dumbbells or hand weights, you can use safe, heavy household objects, such as water bottles, or simply use your own bodyweight as resistance - you’ll feel the burn either way!

 What are the benefits of barre?

-Barre’s unique style of training, which blends ballet and Pilates, is low-impact and builds strength through high repetition of small movements.
-There are also exercises that require muscular contraction in one position (such as a plank) — these are known as isometric exercises.
+Barre’s unique style of training, which blends ballet, yoga and Pilates, is low-impact and builds strength through high repetition of small movements such as pulsing squats and lunge variations.
+Some exercises also require muscular contraction in one position (such as a plank) — these are known as isometric exercises.

-The exercises in barre, which fatigue the muscles, also increase flexibility, coordination, muscular endurance and control.
+The exercises in barre fatigue the muscles, while also increasing flexibility, coordination, muscular endurance and control.

-Because it is a low-impact form of exercise, barre is suitable for all fitness levels and can be an option if you are returning to training after pregnancy (if you have been cleared to exercise by your healthcare professional), after injury, or you are a fitness beginner.
+Because it is low-impact, barre is suitable for all fitness levels including beginners, and can be an option if you are returning to training after pregnancy (after being cleared to exercise by your healthcare professional), or after injury.

 Is barre cardio?